 If the earthworks are not carried out correctly, there may be future settlement or stability problems.
-Consequently, a geotechnical engineer is usually required to assess, design, supervise and certify earthworks.
-Earthworks that are carried out under the supervision of a geotechnical engineer are generally referred to as ‘controlled’, ‘engineered’ or ‘certified’ earthworks.
-Earthworks that aren’t supervised by a geotechnical engineer are referred to as ‘uncontrolled’ or ‘uncertified’ and are generally considered as illegal works by councils.
+Consequently, a geotechnical engineer is usually required to assess, design, supervise and provide certification for the works.
+Earthwork that is carried out under the supervision of a geotechnical engineer is generally referred to as ‘controlled’, ‘engineered’ or ‘certified’.
+Earthwork that isn’t supervised by a geotechnical engineer is referred to as ‘uncontrolled’ or ‘uncertified’ and is generally considered as illegal works by councils.

 If you require a geotechnical engineer for earthworks certification or would like further information, please contact us.